 Palliative care teams work in partnership with you, your neurologist and other doctors to manage your symptoms, communication and to oversee the coordination of your care.
 These teams are expert in managing the symptoms and stress of your illness.
 They are also well-versed in navigating the complex health care system.

 So as you wrestle with a disease that challenges your ability to control your body and your life, the palliative care team will provide an extra layer of support.
 They will make sure that whatever can be well-controlled, will be well-controlled.

 A common concern of people with amyotrophic lateral sclerosis has to do with the loss of function.
 Most people with ALS worry about how this loss will make them dependent on others for even the most ordinary tasks, such as bathing, dressing or eating.
 And because ALS also affects the muscles used for breathing, speaking and swallowing, it can cause physical discomfort and emotional pain.
-Many people with ALS also become more and more anxious about becoming wheelchair-bound in the later stages of the disease.

 Your palliative care team can help you with all this and more.
 The team will be your sounding board and your first line of defense against any symptoms of pain, discomfort, depression or anxiety.

 They’ll help you and your loved ones make both small and large decisions.
 They will enhance communication between you, your family and your other doctors and help you clarify your goals for care.
 They will also guide you through the necessary process of advanced care planning, including decisions about the use of mechanical ventilation and artificial feeding and hydration.

 Evidence suggests that people living with ALS who receive palliative care have improved survival compared with those who receive care only from general neurology clinics.
 At every stage, palliative care clears the way for you and your loved ones to enjoy, together, the best possible quality of life.

 If you or a loved one needs palliative care, ask your doctor for a referral.